Slaffie/rsschool-cv/cv.md

 1. Temir Barikov
 2. Through mailbox (temirs2016@yandex.ru), discord (Slaffy#1086)
-3. I want to learn Javascript so it will help me try new languages for my future career
+3. I want to learn Javascript so it will help me to try new languages for my future career
 4. Learning js at the moment
 5. --
 6. --